 tablespoons sugar cane vinegar or 3 tablespoons brown sugar

-tablespoons achuete oil or 1 tablespoons achiote paste (see note below)
+tablespoons achuete oil or 1 tablespoon achiote paste

 cup soy sauce

 Combine all ingredients except casing and let stand for 1 to 2 hours.
 Fill casing with mixture.
 Tie the end of the casing with kitchen string.
 Twist the sausage at every five inches or so to form the sausages.
 Place finished sausages on a tray and let them cure and dry in the refrigerator for 4 to 5 days, turning them over once a day.
 When ready to cook, put desired number of sausages in a skillet.
 Add enough water to come halfway up the side of the links.
 Prick sausage lightly with a fork.
 Let simmer over medium heat until water evaporates.
 Add two tablespoons of oil and fry till nicely browned.
 Serve hot.